-The objective of the Africa Energy Guarantee Facility (AEGF) is to provide risk mitigation and credit enhancement solutions to facilitate and increase private sector involvement in the African energy sector.
-Despite a large energy infrastructure gap and a growing demand for energy in many countries, private sector investment and involvement in the African energy sector remains modest.
-Issues such as regulatory uncertainties, weak off-takers and more generally weak business environments dissuade the private sector and increase the level of transaction costs.
+The project is developed as one of the key European responses to the Sustainable Energy for All initiative.
+The objective of the Africa Energy Guarantee Facility (AEGF) is to provide proper risk mitigation and credit enhancement solutions to facilitate and increase private sector involvement in the African energy sector.
+Despite a large energy infrastructure gap (in all three areas of: generation, access and efficiency) and a growing demand for energy in many countries, private sector investment and involvement in the African energy sector remains modest.
+Issues such as regulatory uncertainties, weak off-takers, and more generally weak business environments dissuade the private sector, and increase the level of transaction costs.